refayathaque/glowing-engine/README.md

-- Design work is outsourced to Cedric because _comparative advantage_, will build out public facing for LLC website using this React project and his wireframe when ready.
-For now, this README will serve as a thought log and work tracker for everything app development.

 Sat Jan 1 2022

 - Starting to plan out the API build for the storage CRUD app, using the [Swagger OpenAPI guide](https://swagger.io/docs/specification/2-0/basic-structure/) and [Best practices in API design](https://swagger.io/resources/articles/best-practices-in-api-design/).